-A six-week-long break is a long-enough time frame to notice, once again, differences between the two countries I call home.
+A six-week-long break is a long-enough time frame to notice, once again, the differences between the two countries I call home.
 I’ve been flying from the old world to the new continent and back for over ten years now, and I know what to expect—at this point, neither France nor Canada is particularly exotic to me.
 Yet, there are still a few small things that stand out right after landing!

-Not the weather (we do not have snow all year round, it’s hot and humid right now…), but drinks, fridges and coolers at the supermarket, air-con in stores… this country does cold like no other, which is weird considering most people complain about frigid temperatures half of the year.
+Not the weather (we do not have snow all year round, it’s hot and humid right now…), but drinks, fridges and coolers at the supermarket, and air-con in stores… this country does cold like no other, which is weird considering most people complain about frigid temperatures half of the year.

-Even during the summer high season, most tourists in Nantes were of European descent and came from neighboring countries.
+Even during the summer high season, most tourists in Nantes were of European descent and came from neighbouring countries.
 As soon as we landed in Toronto, I saw people from all over the world speaking Hindi, Mandarin, Thai, Vietnamese, Portuguese, etc.

-Everything feels new.
 New asphalt, newer buildings, newer cars… even Canadian dollars feel crisper and newer than Euro banknotes!

-True ethnic food.
 I went to Chinatown today to buy groceries and my food tasted and smelled exactly like in China.
 There are ethnic restaurants in France but recipes and menus are tweaked to please delicate (and patriotic) French palates.
 I mean, I saw an Indian restaurant in Nantes serving curry with baguette…!
 French don’t mind “exotic” food as long as it’s bland, served with bread and paired with French wine, bien sûr.

-Zero dog poop to report, however, hedgehogs dotted the lawn yesterday close to Hog’s Back Park.
+However, hedgehogs dotted the lawn yesterday close to Hog’s Back Park.